Join LABI

-LABI will actively work for the enactment of fiscal policies that promote a stronger state economy, with a focus on private sector job creation.
-Businesses in Louisiana pay a disproportionate share of the tax burden as compared with other states.
-Added to this are the administrative headaches and their costs that confront and frustrate Louisiana employers attempting to comply with state and local tax laws and their requirements.
-This places our state at a significant disadvantage when competing for business investment and the jobs it creates.
-This year’s legislative session will be non-fiscal, which limits the kind of tax legislation that may be introduced.
-Nevertheless, LABI will, to the extent possible, promote constructive reforms that ensure our state’s economic development while securing sufficient revenues for appropriate government services at both the state and local levels.
+LABI will actively work for enactment of fiscal policies that promote a stronger state economy, with a focus on private sector job creation.
+While last year’s special tax session was a start toward reforming Louisiana’s antiquated tax system, there remains much opportunity to further address the structural problems within our state’s fiscal system.
+The simple fact is that our southern neighbor states are making positive changes to their tax laws, too.
+Consequently, businesses in Louisiana continue to carry a disproportionate share of the tax burden as compared to those in other states.
+This places our state at a significant disadvantage in the competition for business investment and the jobs it creates.
+LABI will promote constructive reforms that ensure our state’s economic development while securing sufficient revenues for appropriate government services at both the state and local levels.

-LABI Position: Restore advances in economic development by supporting measures that encourage industrial and business investment, and that create and retain jobs in our state, including those that limit or reverse expansion of the business tax burden.
+Restore advances in economic development by supporting measures that encourage industrial and business investment, and that create and retain jobs in our state, including those that limit or eliminate business tax burdens.
 Support the availability of fair and equitable tax incentives for economic development, including those for job retention, job creation, and facility modernization.
 Support business tax measures that encourage the retention or relocation of jobs and businesses to this state.
-Oppose efforts to weaken Louisiana’s existing economic development incentives.
-Support elimination of the tax penalties resulting from having a commercial domicile in the state of Louisiana.
+Oppose efforts to weaken Louisiana’s existing economic development tools.
 Continue to educate the public, the media and public officials regarding: (a) Louisiana’s tax structure, (b) the imbalance in the tax burden borne by business, (c) the benefits of a competitive, properly balanced and predictable tax system, and (d) needed fiscal and spending reform.

 Business Tax Burden: Support a competitive business tax environment for Louisiana’s industries that are subject to substantial interstate competition.
 Oppose the imposition or increase of any taxes or fees that would expand the imbalance in the tax/economic burden borne by business in Louisiana.
 Oppose legislation and tax policies that would increase the tax compliance burden on business, including expanding requirements for withholding at the source.